krasny2k5/3D-def-EPOS/README.md

 - HELPER: different programs intended for data manipulation and trasnformation between formats.
 - DOCS: other documentation related to the project.

-This repository is created by Joaquín Escayo @ jescayo@ucm.es, feel free to contact me for any question.
+This repository is created by Joaquín Escayo @ jescayo@ucm.es/j.escayo@upm.es feel free to contact me for any question.